-Butch Thomas' book on Bid Whist explores the history, culture and social context of the game, including some interesting anecdotes and examples of the colloquial language used by the players.
+Butch Thomas's Bid Whist Road Map explores the history, culture and social context of the game, including some interesting anecdotes and examples of the colloquial language used by the players.

 The Complete Win At Whist by Joe Andrews adopts a more analytical approach, studying the game from the point of view of a Bridge player and comparing it with other Whist variations.

 Other Bid Whist WWW Pages and Software

 The Bid Whist Homepage contains further information and software.

 Card Sharks' Inc, formerly known as the Card Players Web Site, has Bid Whist rules, software, club information, and a T-shirt!